bjtully/BioData/KEGGDecoder/README.md

 Change Log
 ================================================================
-## V1.0.6##
+## V1.0.10##
 Added the 20 amino acids.
 In most instances, only the last step in converting precusor to amino acid is assessed (except for valine, isoleucine, leucine, and tryptophan).
-The following amino acids share detection pathways: serine & glycine threonine & glycine valine & isoleucine phenylalanine & tyrosine aspartate & glutamate
+The following amino acids share detection pathways:
+* serine & glycine
+* threonine & glycine
+* valine & isoleucine
+* phenylalanine & tyrosine
+* aspartate & glutamate

 ## V1.0.6-1.0.8 ##
 Updates made as part of the Speeding Up Science Part 2 hackathon.
 Updates were made by Chris Neely, Jason Fell, and Marisa Lim.
 Changes include reduction of white space in the `static` output, removal of a minimum requirement for the `interactive` output, and increased functioning of `tanglegram` output.
 Specifically, `tanglegram` now uses complete-linkage Euclidean distance to determine the clusters on the KEGG-Decoder tree.
 This provides the best resolution for visualizing possible groups with similar functional capacity.
 In V1.0.8.2, a correction to determining the completeness of ubiquinol-cytochrome c reductase.
 Previously, only checked for the presence of K00411 and K00410.
 K00410 is a fusion of K00412 and K00413 only present in a subset of Proteobacteria.
 Identified by Grayson Chadwick.
 In V1.0.8.1, a mismatch in the terms used to identify `bifunctional chitinase/lysozyme` would result in a `0` not matter if K13381 was present.
 This has been corrected.
-Identified Chris Neely.
+Identified by Chris Neely.

 ## V1.0.5 ##
 Various upgrades to the tanglegram visualization and enchanced naming efficiency.